-- 1. Without prejudice to [Article 46 of the EES Regulation], Article 34 of Regulation (EC) No 767/2008, [Article 59 of the ETIAS proposal] and Articles 12 and 18 of the Regulation on SIS in the field of border checks, eu-LISA shall keep logs of all data processing operations within the ESP.
-Those logs shall include, in particular, the following: - (a) the Member State authority and the individual user of the ESP, including the ESP profile used as referred to in Article 8; - (b) the date and time of the query; - (c) the EU information systems and the Interpol databases queried; - (d) in accordance with national rules or when applicable, Regulation (EU)

-45/2001, the identifying mark of the person who carried out the query...

-2. The logs may be used only for data protection monitoring, including checking the admissibility of a query and the lawfulness of data processing, and for ensuring data security pursuant to Article 42.
+- 1. Without prejudice to [Article 39 of the Eurodac Regulation], [Articles 12 and 18 of the Regulation on SIS in the field of law enforcement], [Article 29 of the ECRISTCN Regulation] and Article 40 of Regulation (EU) 2016/794, eu-LISA shall keep logs of all data processing operations within the ESP.
+Those logs shall include, in particular, the following: - (a) the Member State authority and the individual user of the ESP, including the ESP profile used as referred to in Article 8; - (b) the date and time of the query; - (c) the EU information systems and the Europol data queried; - (d) in accordance with national rules or with Regulation (EU) 2016/794 or, when applicable, Regulation (EU) 45/2001, the identifying mark of the person who carried out the query. - 2.
+The logs may be used only for data protection monitoring, including checking the admissibility of a query and the lawfulness of data processing, and for ensuring data security pursuant to Article 42.
 Those logs shall be protected by appropriate measures against unauthorised access and erased one year after their creation, unless they are required for monitoring procedures that have already begun.